 - Elaine Tsiao, PhD, Legal geographies of peace parks, 2011 - on-going (UBC Law funded)

-- Melanie Sommerville, PhD, Geopolitics of the 'global land grab', 2010 - on-going (SSHRC and IDRC funded)
+- Melanie Sommerville, PhD, Land reforms and agro-industrial development among historically marginalized populations in Canada and South Africa, 2010 - on-going (SSHRC and IDRC funded)

 - Dawn Hoogeveen, PhD, Extractive industries and North-South relations, 2008 - on-going (with J. Sundberg)